--Where you been?

 Among which are these: The length of my recovery back to boxing has humbled me.
 I am grateful for what I can do, and what I could do is behind me.
 I'm smarter now, if not as strong.
 And I'm content with the here and now.

-This Friday night a trainer greeted me at the wall and invited me back behind the curtain with the coaches.
+Friday night a coach greeted me at the wall and invited me back behind the curtain with the coaches.
 You can't see the action from back there, but boxers are warming up on mitts, and those in queue are being built up with a litany of call and response:

 Nobody said it's gonna be easy.

 You got what it takes.